Parmar7862/zama-commit-Task/README.md

-# ✅ How to Do More Than 10 Commits In GitHub Before 10 July
+# ✅ How to Do More Than 10 Commits In GitHub

 ---